EciStg/order-placement/README.md

     ![img](./images/resource-types.dot.png)

-    Not all Seller systems support resources or endpoints for Shipment Methods, Order&Delta;
+    Not all Seller systems support resources or endpoints for Shipping Methods, Order&Delta;
-    (accept/reject), or Shipment information.
+    (accept/reject), or Shipping Receipts.
 We have chosen to represent resources using JSON Schema and prefer Seller implementations also choose a JSON representation.
 The Buyer's system can be programmed to send and receive resources in other representations, though this is not part of the standard agreement and will need to be addressed separately.